 When we count up the native languages of the people on our courses, the number often reaches a dozen.
 We have the facilities to provide the evening discourse and daily instructions in almost 50 languages.
 When you first apply for a course, you will be asked about your native language and other languages you might also know.
 You may be asked to complete a language assessment form as part of the processing of your application.
 This allows us to determine if we have the facilities to serve you on the course and provide you with the materials you will need.
 We also usually hold annual bi-lingual courses in French and English, and also Mandarin and English.
 At these courses we ensure there is an interpreter for those students who need it.

 At Dhamma Medini we welcome people of all sexual orientations, gender identities, gender expressions and bodies so it’s important for you to know that all meditation centres of this tradition are segregated into male and female sides.
-This extends to the residential accommodations, the walking areas, the bathrooms, the dining rooms and within the meditation hall.
+This extends to the residential accommodation, the walking areas, the bathrooms, the dining rooms and within the meditation hall.
 This structure is designed to reduce the tension that derives from the mixing of male and female genders.

 Physical Health Needs